 I had some assumptions about being gay.
 One simple google could have filled a day with studies to back them up – but I didn’t, probably because no one was questioning them in my (mostly) church community.
 The information sat well because it surrounded and protected a core belief that “homosexuality” was just another behavior – not an identity – that the Bible spoke against.
 These assumptions filled the castle moat I described in a prior post, protecting core beliefs.

 Our loved-one broke those assumptions: her very being went against every one of them, breaking my mental map of how things work.
 It sent my GPS into a “recalculating” loop, as if my car took a wrong turn and was trying to find a new route to the original destination.
-True enough, but if the destination was, “protecting my assumptions and beliefs at all costs” then I am actually re-routing to a new destination altogether.
+True enough, but if the destination was, “protecting my assumptions and beliefs at all costs” then I actually have a bigger problem and need a new destination altogether.

 Now I can google once and fill the day with studies to back up a new view.
 In fact I’d originally set out to summarize some of them here, but it’s too exhaustive on both sides.
 It’s easy to find lists of “myths about being gay” with the exact same bullet points, e.g. “born gay,” or “change therapy,” quoting research studies which come to the exact opposite conclusions.
 Proving again that for every Ph.D. there is an equal and opposite Ph.D.